csc-training/hpc-python/docs/mooc/python-and-performance/heat-equation.md

 \Delta t < \frac{1}{2 \alpha} \frac{(\Delta x \Delta y)^2}{(\Delta x)^2 (\Delta y)^2}
 $$

-The image below shows a result of numerical simulation where the initial state is a cold object in hot surroundings (for us Finns this would be a soda bottle in the sauna) and we follow the time evolution for few hundres of time steps.
+The image below shows a result of numerical simulation where the initial state is a cold object in a hot surrounding (for us Finns this would be a soda bottle in a sauna) and we follow the time evolution for few hundres of time steps.

 ![Numerical solution](../../img/heat.png)

+Are you familiar with any other problems that have a similar numerical solution?